-- c.
-If the application is determined to be meritorious and appropriate for funding on a noncompetitive basis, the Program Office, in conjunction with the Grants Office, will negotiate the terms and conditions of the award and the level of funding. - 2.
-Grants Office Review.
+c.
+If the application is determined to be meritorious and appropriate for funding on a noncompetitive basis, the Program Office, in conjunction with the Grants Office, will negotiate the terms and conditions of the award and the level of funding.

+2. Grants Office Review.
 The Grants Office will conduct a final review of all proposed noncompetitive applications recommended for funding by the Selecting Official.
-The Grants Officer is the DOC official who makes the final decision for the government on the acceptability of the justification for award without competition and whether to fund noncompetitive applications. - 3.
-OGC Review.
-The OGC reviews all noncompetitive applications and supporting documentation proposed for the award to advise the Grants Officer as to legal form and effect, unless review has been waived by the FALD Chief.
+The Grants Officer is the DOC official who makes the final decision for the government on the acceptability of the justification for award without competition and whether to fund noncompetitive applications.

+3. FALD Review.
+FALD reviews all noncompetitive applications and supporting documentation proposed for the award to advise the Grants Officer as to legal form and effect of proposed award actions, unless review has been waived by the FALD Chief.